webkey-auth/webkey-auth.github.io/README.md

 * A "webkey crack" is defined as a process that discovers a way to generate valid token signatures for a victim (including deriving the victim's private keys), or gain access to a victim's running session
 * Only versions that have been the latest version within the past month are eligible for cracking (no point in cracking versions no one's using anymore).
-* The first 3 people to crack a version will be written down.
+* The first 3 people to crack a version will be honored.
 * Cracking methods, code, and tools must be given in a github repository so others can reproduce the crack.
 * The date of cracking will be considered as the date of the last commit to that github repo.
 * The crack must use the actual online version of webkey hosted by this repo (not a copy running somewhere else).
 * The application server created for being compromised in the crack must be implemented as recommended in this readme.
 * A crack must:
-  * NOT require beginning with physical, OS root, or OS user-space access to the victim's machine (tho if those things can be accessed via other means given in the crack, its acceptable).
+  * NOT require beginning with physical, OS root, or OS user-space access to the victim's machine (tho if those things can be accessed via other means given in the crack, it's acceptable).
   * take less than 2 weeks to run
 * A crack that gains access to a running session but can't generate valid tokens for new sessions must also:
   * NOT require access to the application server or the application browser client's javascript (since both of those things would already compromise the session), and